THE MOST HOLY

 taking Eucharist to the housebound and this is also desperately needed.

-Fr Stephen if you are willing for one or both.
+contact Fr Stephen if you are willing for one or both.

 OPENING